awsdocs/aws-codeartifact-user-guide/doc_source/repo-policies.md

 **Note**
 The `codeartifact:ReadFromRepository` action can only be used on a repository resource\.
 You cannot put a package's Amazon Resource Name \(ARN\) as a resource with `codeartifact:ReadFromRepository` as the action to allow read access to a subset of packages in a repository\.
 A given principal can either read all the packages in a repository or none of them\.

 Because the only action specified in the repository is `ReadFromRepository`, users and roles from account `1234567890` can download packages from the repository\.
 However, they can't perform other actions on them \(for example, listing package names and versions\)\.
-Typically, you grant permissions in the following policy in addition to `ReadFromRepository` because a user who downloads packages from a repository needs to interact with it in other ways, too\.
+Typically, you grant permissions in the following policy in addition to `ReadFromRepository` because a user who downloads packages from a repository needs to interact with it in other ways too\.

 ```
 {